Free screening mammograms through BreastScreenNT

 - other procedures such as an ultrasound and a biopsy.

-This is because your breast tissue is denser so it shows up as solid white, making small cancers very difficult to see.
+If you are breastfeeding, you should avoid having a screening mammogram until 6 months after you have stopped.
+This is because your breast tissue is denser during breastfeeding, making small cancers very difficult to see.

 If you are breastfeeding, you should not have a screening mammogram until 6 months after you have stopped.

-If you have symptoms of breast cancer and are breastfeeding or pregnant, read above.
+If you have symptoms of breast cancer and are breastfeeding or pregnant, see your GP or midwife immediately.

 If you have breast implants